NotLemonDev/LMH/README.md

 ./LMH
 ```

+# Installing
+Run setup-win-mingw.exe

+ELSE

+Download manually LMH.exe and msys-2.0.dll
+keep them in the same directory or else lmh will break

-# RPG is for testing btw
+RPG is for testing btw